 - Added strength

-- Consistent quality, because only good quality material will stand up to cold forming pressures
+- Consistent quality – because better quality material will perform better to cold forming pressures

 Selecting The Right Part For Cold Forming

 Cold forming is a process that uses pressure to change the shape of workpieces, and as such, every part needs to be explicitly designed for it.
 You should consider the following when designing your cold-forming parts: